Whytecliff Park

-Whytecliff Park is located near West Vancouver's Horseshoe Bay Neighbourhood, the original name of which was White Cliff City, which opened in 1909.
+Whytecliff Park is located in West Vancouver, British Columbia, Canada, near the Horseshoe Bay neighbourhood, which was originally named White Cliff City when it was first settled in 1909.
+The park is currently home to more than 200 marine animal species and is the first Marine Protected Area in Canada.
+Sea lions can be seen sunbathing on the beach during summer.

+History

 In 1914, Colonel Albert Whyte pressed for the spelling change from White Cliff City to Whytecliff.
 The Whytecliff area is now distinct from Horseshoe Bay.
 The park, originally Rockcliffe Park, was developed by W.W.
 Boultbee in 1926, and a private access road was cut from the Marine Drive highway at Batchelor Bay.